-The Service Provider's key persons listed under item C1.3.2 Data Provided by the Consulting Engineer on clause 9.1.1 become a contractual commitment upon award.
-However, the Client recognises that key persons may for some or other reason not be available for the full duration of the project and any changes to those listed are, to all intents and purposes, a change or variation to the contract.
+The Consulting Engineer's key persons listed under item C1.3.2 Data Provided by the Consulting Engineer on clause 9.1.1 become a contractual commitment upon award.
+However, the Client recognises that key persons may for some, or other reason is not available for the full duration of the project and any changes to those listed are, to all intents and purposes, a change or variation to the contract.
 Any proposed change should be handled formally by way of written request and approval but does not require a Works Authorisation to be submitted.
 Replacement personnel shall be of same or better competence and experience as those initially accepted.
 The tenderer must list proposed key personnel for the prescribed positions in the core team in the table provided on the returnable schedule on the Tender Section page T64.
-The tenderer must provide the key personnel based on his/her past experience on Upgrade / Structures - Bridge /Minor Structures projects and in line with the project scope of Works.
+The tenderer must provide the key personnel based on his/her experience on similar projects and in line with the project scope of Works.